 How should CIOs prepare teams for cyber threats?

-With new vulnerabilities and cyber threats occurring all the time, it’s important that a business keeps on top of these and is able to effectively protect themselves.
+With new cyber threats appearing constantly, it’s important that a business keeps on top of these.

-CIOs need to have a rolling training program to ensure that staff within a business are aware of all the major cyber threats which target the end-user, such as social engineering, phishing, theft, data leakage, etc.
+CIOs need to have a rolling training program to ensure that staff within a business are aware of all the major cyber threats which target the end-user.
+For example, social engineering, phishing, theft, data leakage, etc.

-It’s important that training occurs at induction or soon after induction, classroom setting.
-In the main, web-based online training system do not deliver the same impact and often users simply click next and have a pop at the answers in an online test.
-Classroom-based training is much harder hitting and typically raises awareness and retention of risks and cyber threats.
+It’s important that classroom-based training occurs at induction or soon after.
+In the main, web-based online training systems do not deliver the same impact.
+Users often simply click next and have a pop at the answers in an online test.
+Classroom-based training is much harder hitting and typically raises awareness and increases retention of risks.

-Post initial training, it’s necessary to update staff regularly with both changes to the threat landscape and to reinforce the basics.
-Typically, web-based solutions are a good fit for this as it’s quick and easy.
-Generally, some form of test post-training is sensible to assist with retention of information.
+Post initial training, you should regularly update staff about changes to the threat landscape and to reinforce the basics.
+Online solutions are, typically, a good fit because training is quick and easy.
+Generally, some form of test post-training is sensible to assist with the retention of information.

-Along with training and testing, it’s certainly beneficial to periodically test staff without their knowledge and let them know that this will happen periodically.
-Example tests will be things such as to pick up data from a printer to look for sensitive material, call in from an external source pretending to be from IT asking for details to connect onto a desktop or compose a phishing type email.
+It’s certainly beneficial to test staff without their knowledge.
+Let them know that this will happen periodically.
+Example tests will be things such as picking up data from a printer to look for sensitive material, call in from an external source pretending to be from IT asking for details to connect onto a desktop or compose a phishing type email.

-Training and testing staff regularly goes a long way in ensuring the security of a business as many serious cyber threats target staff.
+Training and testing staff regularly goes a long way in ensuring the security of your business as many serious cyber threats target staff.